 Specify here the name of the inputs and while you start your application from the Visual Studio environment you have automatic argument passing.
 In the next introductionary tutorial you'll see an in-depth explanation of the upper source code: Load and Display an Image.

-1.6 Using Android binary package with Eclipse
+1.6 Introduction into Android Development